aeriaframework/docs/aeria-lang/index.md

 # Aeria Lang Reference

-## Introduction

-Aeria Lang is a declarative programming language that contains web backend primitives and outputs to TypeScript or JavaScript with optional esbuild bundling.
-It was greatly inspired by Prisma in its early stages of development but it aims in rapid prototyping rather than model declaration only.
+Aeria Lang is a domain specific language that contains web and infosec primitives, meant to bring up complex and large projects fast.
+It outputs `.js` and `.d.ts` files and is meant to interoperate with TypeScript rather than standalone usage.

-The language itself is made using PureScript, a strongly typed functional language that ensures maximum correctness, and most of its tooling is made using TypeScript.

-## Quick example
+### Example

 ```
 collection Person {